valory-xyz/dev-template/README.md

 ## It contains:

-- empty directory `packages` which acts as the local registry
+- Empty directory `packages` which acts as the local registry

 - .env file with Python path updated to include packages directory